simbricks/simbricks/doc/learn/execution.rst

 All output is collected in a JSON file (``<workdir>/.../output/out.json``), which allows easy post-processing afterwards.
 Output files generated through local execution will be placed in a local folder (``./out/`` by default, configurable via ``--workdir``) that users can investigate to extract data from the execution.

-Each run gets its own directory ``<workdir>/<simulation name>/<instantiation id>`` (an unnamed simulation is called ``def-sim-name``, so give your ``Simulation`` a name to get a recognizable directory).
-If that directory already exists, because an earlier invocation left it behind or because ``--runs`` asks for repetitions, the run goes to ``<instantiation id>-1``, ``-2``, ... instead, leaving earlier output untouched.
-With ``--force`` the existing directories are wiped and reused.
+Each run gets its own directory ``<workdir>/<simulation name>/<N>``, numbered from 0 (an unnamed simulation is called ``def-sim-name``, so give your ``Simulation`` a name to get a recognizable directory).
+Numbers taken by earlier invocations are skipped, leaving their output untouched;
+with ``--force`` those directories are wiped and reused instead.
 Repetitions of an experiment that boots from a checkpoint all restore the checkpoint taken in the first repetition's directory.